Your 10 steps to success

 Once in NZ, you will be required to undergo a fitness test and it is an expectation of your military service that you will maintain the required fitness levels.
 If you incur a medical condition between your medical examination and your arrival in NZ, please notify us immediately.

 - NZ residence class visa.
 You must apply for a NZ Residence class visa, and your OOS will be used to facilitate your application.
 We advise that you apply for and gain a NZ Residence class visa via the Skilled Migrant category.
 We also advise that the New Zealand Immigration rules for the Skilled Migrant Visa (SMV) have recently changed.
 The main change is in regards to the requirements for people to enter and work in NZ.
-From the 12th of October 2016 the points required to gain a SMV were increased from 140 to 160 points.
+You will require 180 points to gain an SMV.

 For more information visit the New Zealand Immigration website.